When Chene Cooper is on the basketball court, she’s almost always the center of attention.

 “My teammates don’t notice I’m small until they stand next to me,” she said.
 “It’s not about size to me, it’s about heart.”

-That’s obvious as Cooper has frustrated those expected to dominate her and thrown her bodily fearlessly into the battle.
+That’s obvious as Cooper has frustrated those expected to dominate her and thrown her body fearlessly into the battle.

-Brianne Ryan is making the headlines for Eastern Washington (5-7) with her 18.8 scoring average, second in the Big Sky Conference heading into tonight’s last non-conference game against Idaho (4-7) at Reese Court.
+Brianne Ryan is making the headlines for Eastern Washington (5-7) with her 18.8 scoring average, second in the Big Sky Conference heading into tonight’s last nonconference game against Idaho (4-7) at Reese Court.
 It’s Cooper – who is leading the conference at 6.6 assists, to go with her 9.6 points, 2.8 steals and 3.8 rebounds – who is helping make Ryan such a force on offense.

 “It’s a disadvantage being small but there are advantages to being small, too, and I think I’ve found those ways to be successful,” Cooper said.